Last updated:

 However, users find recurring transactions to be limited, as there is a lack of memorized transactions.

-Users have also reported that the bank feed can be unstable and times and experience sync issues.
+Users have also reported that the bank feed can be unstable at times and experience sync issues.

 Pros and Cons